| | |

 • Water: Regular

-These beautiful roses I first saw on Patina farm and it took me almost 2 years to figure out what they were!
-I’m not sure why it took me that long but I think it’s because they have a few different names.
-Anyways, I finally found them this year at my local nursery after I made a decision to plant some roses in the yard.
-I’ve heard that roses do great in Phoenix but once again my yard was a bit unique because of the position.
-I planted these this spring and they have been doing great so far!
-We will definitely up the water as it heats up.
+I first saw these beautiful roses on Patina Farm, and it took me almost two years to figure out exactly what they were!
+I think it took so long because they go by a few different names.
+I finally found them this year at my local nursery after deciding to plant some roses in the yard.

 Little Ollies